Aliases for GUCY1A2 Gene

 GeneCards Summary for GUCY1A2 Gene

 GUCY1A2 (Guanylate Cyclase 1 Soluble Subunit Alpha 2) is a Protein Coding gene.
 Diseases associated with GUCY1A2 include Kabuki Syndrome 1.
-Among its related pathways are NO-dependent CFTR activation (normal and CF) and Platelet activation, signaling and aggregation.
+Among its related pathways are Development Angiotensin activation of ERK and G-Beta Gamma Signaling.
 GO annotations related to this gene include GTP binding and phosphorus-oxygen lyase activity.
 An important paralog of this gene is GUCY1A3.

 UniProtKB/Swiss-Prot for GUCY1A2 Gene